DanCardin/cappa/docs/source/testing.md

 [CommandRunner](cappa.testing.CommandRunner) which is meant to reduce the verbosity of testing CLI commands and in overriding upstream [Dep](cappa.Dep).
-With it, you can centralize any always-used options, such that only the options which vary from test to test are provied inside the test bodies..
+With it, you can centralize any always-used options, such that only the options which vary from test to test are provided inside the test bodies..

 ```{eval-rst}
 .. autoapimodule:: cappa.testing